-Encapsulation in java is a process of wrapping code and data together into a single unit, for example capsule i.e. mixed of several medicines.
+Encapsulation in Java is a process of wrapping code and data together into a single unit, for example, a capsule which is mixed of several medicines.

-The Java Bean class is the example of fully encapsulated class.
+The Java Bean class is the example of a fully encapsulated class.

-By providing only setter or getter method, you can make the class read-only or write-only.
+By providing only a setter or getter method, you can make the class read-only or write-only.
 In other words, you can skip the getter or setter methods.

 It provides you the control over the data.
-Suppose you want to set the value of id i.e. greater than 100 only, you can write the logic inside the setter method.
+Suppose you want to set the value of id which should be greater than 100 only, you can write the logic inside the setter method.
 You can write the logic not to store the negative numbers in the setter methods.

 Let's see the simple example of encapsulation that has only one field with its setter and getter methods.

 Compile By: javac -d .
 Test.java Run By: java com.javatpoint.Test

 Now, you can't change the value of the college data member which is "AKG".